-Research England is undertaking a review of our approach to some of our formula-based research funding, this is called the strategic institutional research funding (SIRF) review.
+UKRI Research England is undertaking a review of our approach to some of our formula-based research funding.
+This activity is called the strategic institutional research funding (SIRF) review.

-The review will consider the fundamental principles and the effectiveness of our current funding allocation mechanisms, in consultation with the sector and wider stakeholders.
+The review will consider the fundamental principles and the effectiveness of our current funding allocation mechanisms, in consultation with the higher education sector and wider stakeholders.
+This review is anticipated to continue until 2030 and will be made up of a number of discrete stages.

-The term ‘strategic institutional research funding’ is intended to cover all formula-driven research funding allocations made to English higher education providers (HEPs) that can, broadly speaking, be used flexibly by the provider to serve their wider strategic priorities.
-The funds included in the SIRF review are:
+The term ‘strategic institutional research funding’ covers all of Research England’s formula-driven research funding allocations made to English higher education providers (HEPs) that can be used flexibly by the provider to serve their wider strategic priorities.

 - Research Capital Infrastructure Funding (RCIF)